Endoscopic Ultrasound

 The type of sedation required for your procedure will depend upon exactly what the doctor is looking for, if any treatment or particular biopsies are required, as well as other factors such if a separate procedure is planned on the same day (eg ERCP).

 The medical team will determine this prior to your booking.
-Sometimes they may determine that a general anaesthetic is necessary, and if that is the case you may need to be assessed by an anaesthetic doctor prior to the procedure.
+Sometimes they may determine that a general anaesthetic is necessary, and if that is the case you may need to be assessed by an anesthetic doctor prior to the procedure.

 Please note with sedation or General anaesthesia, even if you feel wide awake your reactions may still be affected.
 You may find it difficult to concentrate and you may forget things that you have been told after the procedure.
 The nurses will give you written discharge information.
 This includes the advice that for 24 hours after sedation you should not drive, ride a bicycle, operate machinery, take sedatives or drink alcohol, or sign legal documents.